 - Design an embedded computing and communication system to control multiple small, unmanned aircraft flying in formation

-Applying to the Engineering co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
-As a co-op student, you will play a large role in testing software packages designed and implemented by engineers.
+The Engineering Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
+As a Co-op student, you will play a large role in testing software packages designed and implemented by engineers.
 You may also:

 - Design, build and test computing systems